 - There are four sections to complete.

-- Answer each question in each section and tally up your points.
+- Answer each question in each section and find your score on the final page.

 How did you go?